-James E. “Ed” Stolze, Jr., of Peoria, Arizona, is currently serving his third year as a member of the Boards of Directors for Shriners International and Shriners Hospitals for Children®.
-He was elected Imperial Second Ceremonial Master, part of the 12-member body that helps govern the Shriners fraternity, during the Shriners’ 2017 Imperial Session – held in Daytona Beach, Florida, July 9 – July 13.
+James E. “Ed” Stolze Jr., of Peoria, Arizona, is currently serving his fifth year as a member of the Boards of Directors for Shriners International and Shriners Hospitals for Children®.
+He was elected Imperial Oriental Guide, part of the 12-member body that helps govern the Shriners fraternity, during the Shriners’ 2019 Imperial Session – held in Nashville, Tennessee, June 30 – July 4.

-Stolze started his Masonic journey in 1992 in Doric Lodge #44 in Chesapeake, Virginia, while stationed in Norfolk, Virginia.
-He is also a Charter Member of Hunters Paradise Lodge #85 in Phoenix, and Past Master of Northern Lights Masonic Military Lodge.
+Stolze started his Masonic journey in 1992 at Doric Lodge #44 in Chesapeake, Virginia, while stationed in Norfolk, Virginia.
+He is a charter member of Hunters Paradise Lodge #85 in Phoenix and Past Master of Northern Lights Masonic Military Lodge.

-Stolze is a member of the Order of Quetzalcoatl Cerrojo Tiocali #16, Royal Order of Jesters Court #17, Valley of Phoenix, Orient of Arizona Scottish Rite, Arizona Royal Arch Mason Chapter #1, Phoenix Council #4 Cryptic Mason, and Phoenix Commandery #3 Knights Templar.
-He is a member of King Solomon Chapter of DeMolay and a recipient of the DeMolay Legion of Honor.
+Stolze is a member of the Valley of Phoenix, Orient of Arizona Scottish Rite, Arizona Royal Arch Mason Chapter #1, Phoenix Council #4 Cryptic Mason, and Phoenix Commandery #3 Knights Templar.
+He is a member of King Solomon Chapter of DeMolay, DeMolay Legion of Honor and a member of the DeMolay Supreme Council.
 He is also a member of the CBCS West Gate Scottish Masters of St. Andrews.

-For the last 15 years, he has been the Chief Technology Officer for a large school district in downtown Phoenix, and a Senior Leadership Consultant for Parcae Consulting Company.
+Before retiring last year, he was the Chief Technology Officer for a large school district in downtown Phoenix.
+He is a Senior Leadership Consultant for JoshLind Consulting Company.

-Stolze and his late wife, Cheryl, were married for 29 years.
-Cheryl was also a retired Commander, and a Navy veteran of 27 years.
-They have two children, Joshua and Lindsey.
+Stolze and his late wife, Cheryl, were married for 29 years and have two children, Joshua and Lindsey.
 Joshua works for a financial investment company in Vancouver, Washington, and Lindsey is a graduate student at the University of Arizona.